pinecoders/pinecoders.github.io/faq_and_code/README.md

 Use the code from the PineCoders [Script Stopwatch](https://www.tradingview.com/script/rRmrkRDr-Script-Stopwatch-PineCoders-FAQ/).
 You will be able to time script execution so you can explore different scenarios when developing code and see for yourself which version performs the best.

 ### How can I save a value when an event occurs?
 The key to this technique is declaring a variable using the `var` keyword.
 While there are other ways to accomplish our task in Pine, this is the simplest.
 When you declare a variable using the `var` keyword, the variable is initialized only once at bar_index zero, rather than on each bar.
-This has the effect of preserving the variable's value without the explicit assignement that was required in earlier versions of pine where you wold see code like this:
+This has the effect of preserving the variable's value without the explicit re-assignement that was required in earlier versions of pine where you would see code like this:
 ```js
 priceAtCross = 0.
 priceAtCross := nz(priceAtCross[1])
 ```
-This was required because the variable was reassigne the value `0.` at the beginning of each bar, so to remember its last value, it had to be *manually* reset to its last bar's value on each bar.
+This was required because the variable was reassigned the value `0.` at the beginning of each bar, so to remember its last value, it had to be *manually* reset to its last bar's value on each bar.
 This is now unnecessary with the `var` keyword and makes for cleaner code:
 ```
 //@version=4
 study("Save a value when an event occurs", "", true)